ThomasKluiters/fetchy/README.md

 ## Does Fetchy have any effect on my system?

-No, files will only be downloaded to your current working directory.
+No, files will only be downloaded temporarily.

 Furthermore, a folder will be created under ~/.fetchy for caching.